HomePlannersCraftsDigitalStoreResourcesAbout UsContact Us30 Day Challenge

 If you don't have a cutting machine, you'll need to cut the labels out by hand.
 If you're using a label set that comes with rectangle or circle stickers that are outlined, that's pretty easy to do with scissors or a craft knife!
 Do you want a white background or not?
 Choose!
 Either way will look great and the basic shapes won't take too long to cut out.

-If you're using a flourished name design and plan to cut by hand, you might choose a TRANSPARENT background -- which will allow you to cut your designs out in whatever shape you like, such as a rectangle or oval.
-You can also use a craft knife and carefully cut out each letter by hand, but I don't really recommend this method.
+If you're using text designs, or have something very detailed for your sticker and need to cut them out by hand, you might choose a TRANSPARENT sticker paper -- which will allow you to cut your designs out in whatever shape you like, such as a rectangle or oval, and the focus will be on the actual design, not the shape of the sticker.
+You can also use a craft knife and carefully cut out the details or each letter by hand, or make a suuuper close outline of the design, but I don't really recommend this method.
 It will take you forever and is easy to mess up!
-Cutting a basic shape to fit your container will look nice and professional!
+Cutting a basic shape by hand to fit your digital design will look nice and professional!
+(Great for making tip jars, spice jar labels!)

 I don't have a sublimation printer and haven't tried that method, so I don't have any recommendations on sublimation supplies.
 If YOU are a sublimation artist and interested in sharing a guest post on my site, or have a great tutorial you want to share, don't hesitate to reach out!